 Gua sha is an ancient and treasured Chinese medicine massage done with a smooth, carved stone and a bit of oil.
 Inspired by ancient methods, we've adapted the original, heritage-rich techniques to use with babies and pregnancy.

 “The pressure you would use on your own face is the pressure you use on your infant.”
 Patti Wolfrom, RN, LAc.

-Gua sha for babies is soothing—use it to help increase circulation, calm anxiety, improve health, promote sleep, and boost the immune system.
+Our iteration on Gua sha, specifically for babies, is soothing—use it to help increase circulation, calm anxiety, improve health, promote sleep, and boost the immune system.
 It can help alleviate coughs and colds, inflammation, and tension.

-But first, let’s address a tiny elephant in the room about baby gua sha massage: the “gua” in gua sha means “scraping,” but you will not scrape your baby.
+As we begin, let’s address a tiny elephant in the room about the difference between baby gua sha massage and the classical Chinese Medicine practice of gua sha for adults: the “gua” in gua sha means “scraping,” but you will not scrape your baby.
 Unlike typical body massage, the goal isn’t to apply pressure and evoke redness, it’s about soothing and connecting.

 Though you’re using a specially carved, smooth stone, the edges are softly curved, not a sharp edge that could press in too deeply or hurt the skin.
 The light pressure you give helps relax, not challenge, your baby.

 Our BEB Organic heart-shaped rose quartz stone mimics the shape of pregnant belly & breasts.
 Its various curves allow you to use it around bones and joints.
 And, it’s cooling or warming—if your baby has a fever, it can help relieve the heat by using the cool stone on their forehead.
 If your baby needs soothing from stress, warm the stone between your hands before putting it on your baby.

 As with any treatment, do this when your baby is calm and watch for cues as to how it feels to them.